 Try to do it in the given order.

-1. Bhujangasana/ Cobra Posture:- It stretches the spine, opens the chest and the shoulders, strengthens the diaphragm.
+1. Bhujangasana/ Cobra Posture:- It stretches the spine, opens the chest and the shoulders, and strengthens the diaphragm.
 Hold the posture for 30 seconds with normal breathing.
 For more details about the posture check this link.

-2. Tiryak Bhujangasana:- Stretches the spine and the lower back muscles, opens the chest and shoulders, strengthens the diaphragm.
+2. Tiryak Bhujangasana:- Stretches the spine and the lower back muscles, opens the chest and shoulders, and strengthens the diaphragm.
 Repeat on both sides for 30 seconds with normal breathing.
 For more details about the posture check this link.

 5. Shashankasana/ Hear Posture:- Used to relax the body and calms the mind.
-It counteracts the backward bending postures, and will stretch the spine releasing any pressure on the disc.
+It counteracts the backward bending postures and will stretch the spine releasing any pressure on the disc.
 For more details on the posture check this link.

 6. Gomukhasana/ Cow Face Posture:- It removes the stiffness from the neck, back and the shoulders, stretching the hips.
 If you are not able to reach your hands at the back then you can use a strap and hold the strap with the hands at the back as close as possible.
 Stay in the posture for 30 seconds breathing normally.
 Repeat on the other side.